pathakshashank17/Lookout/README.md

 - Now click on `Load unpacked`
 - Browse over to the cloned repo and select the folder.
 The extension has now been installed.

-### Using `git`

-- In your console, type `git clone https://github.com/pathakshashank17/Lookout.git`
-- Open chrome, click on ellipsis on top right corner.
-- Go to `More tools` >  `Extensions` and toggle on the `Developer mode` toggler.
-- Now click on `Load unpacked`
-- Browse over to the cloned repo and select the folder.
-The extension has now been installed.

-### Using `Download zip`

-- Click on `Code` dropdown on the repo page.
-- Download the zip file and extract it.
-- Follow the above set of instructions from step 2.

 <h2 align="center">Usage</h2>

 - Click on the <img src="./lookout.png" width="20px" alt="icon"> icon on the extensions tray.